 Don’t Confuse Single Sourcing with Strategic Sourcing

-As mentioned at the start of this post, recent years have seen strong trends in supplier consolidation and a move away from transnational to more strategic relationships between buyers and suppliers.
+As mentioned at the start of this post, recent years have seen strong trends in supplier consolidation and a move away from transactional to more strategic relationships between buyers and suppliers.
 Many larger organisations have gone as far as to implement single-source strategies, such as Deere & Co. did with some of its agricultural machinery components.

 Certainly this is understandable for companies that may deal with tens or even hundreds of suppliers, or are of a scale that makes them a healthy prize for just about any vendor.